1005 N. Marion St.

 Additional Resources

-Theft Crimes in Pinellas County – Visit the website of Pinellas County to learn more about consumer protection, theft crimes, and identify theft.
-The site defines “identify theft” as occurring “when your personal information is stolen and used without your knowledge to commit fraud or other crimes.
+Theft Crimes in Pinellas County – Visit the website of Pinellas County to learn more about consumer protection, theft crimes, and identity theft.
+The site defines “identify theft” as “when your personal information is stolen and used without your knowledge to commit fraud or other crimes.
 Identity theft can cost you time and money, destroy your credit and ruin your good name.”
-The site offers advice about protecting your information including shredding all documents that show personal, financial, and medical information before putting them in the trash, reviewing your financial records frequently, and using anti-virus and anti-spyware software, and a firewall on your computer.
+The site offers advice about protecting your information, including shredding all documents that show personal, financial, and medical information before putting them in the trash, reviewing your financial records frequently, and using anti-virus and anti-spyware software and a firewall on your computer.
 For more information, contact:

 Consumer Protection in Pinellas County